-Approved schools are expected to provide for the safety, protection, and equitable treatment of students and school personnel in accordance with state and federal laws.
-School governance boards and leadership teams shall make every effort to remain current in their understanding and implementation of recognized best practices and procedures in this regard and shall also take care to remain compliant with laws adopted after the promulgation of these rules.
-At a minimum, each approved school shall develop and maintain the following:
+Approved independent schools are expected to provide for the safety, protection, and equitable treatment of students and school personnel in accordance with state and federal laws.
+School governance boards and leadership teams shall make every effort to remain current in their understanding and implementation of ing recognized best practices and procedures in this regard and shall also take care to remain compliant with laws adopted after the promulgation of these rules.
+At a minimum, each approved independent school shall develop and maintain the following:

-- (a) a comprehensive plan for responding to student discipline and misbehavior as required by 16 V.S.A. §1161a, that is clear and consistently enforced and includes consequences for violations of policy; - (b) harassment, hazing, and bullying prevention policies pursuant to 16 V.S.A. §166(e) and procedures for dealing with harassment, hazing, and bullying of students pursuant to chapter 9 subchapter 5 of Title 16 of the Vermont Statutes Annotated; - (c) practices that comply with the requirements of 16 V.S.A. §253 §255 relating to confidentiality and maintenance of records, criminal record checks, and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry; - (d) procedures that do not permit any person listed on the State of Vermont, Department of Public Safety, Vermont Crime Information Center Sex Offender Registry to work at the school as an employee, volunteer, or work study student pursuant to 16 V.S.A §260; - (e) practices that ensure that adults employed in the school receive orientation, information, or instruction on the prevention, identification, and reporting of child sexual abuse, as defined in 33 V.S.A. §4912(8), and sexual violence and opportunities for parents, guardians, and other interested persons to receive the same information as required by 16 V.S.A. §563(a); - (f) opportunities that provide access for eligible students to participate in dual enrollment pursuant to 16 V.S.A. § 944, including accepting credit duly awarded, collecting enrollment data, and providing support to participating students during the program and as they transition to postsecondary enrollment; - (g) a procedure for providing the names and addresses of publicly funded students enrolled at the approved school to the school's regional career technical education (CTE) center and ability to comply with any other requirement in Title 16 or Rule 2370, et. seq. related to career technical education; - (h) an enrollment policy designed to serve children with disabilities; - (i) a concussion management action plan and information that is developed, distributed, and acknowledged by required personnel and includes appropriate training for athletic coaches in the recognizing and managing the risks of concussions and other head injuries in accordance with 16 V.S.A. §1431;
+- (a) a comprehensive plan for responding to student discipline and misbehavior, as required by 16 V.S.A. §1161(a), that it is clear and consistently enforced to address student behavior, language, classroom attendance, clothing, and treatment of property, and includes as well as consequences for violations of policy; - (b) harassment, hazing, and bullying prevention policies pursuant to 16 V.S.A. §166(e) and procedures for dealing with harassment, hazing, and bullying of students pursuant to chapter 9 subchapter 5 of Title 16 of the Vermont Statutes Annotated; - (c) practices that comply with the requirements of 16 V.S.A. § \$253 \$255 relating to confidentiality and maintenance of records, criminal record checks, and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry; - (d) procedures that do not permit any person listed on the State of Vermont, Department of Public Safety, Vermont Crime Information Center Sex Offender Registry to work at the school as an employee, volunteer, or work study student pursuant to 16 V.S.A §260; - (e) practices that ensure that adults employed in the school receive orientation, information, and or instruction on the prevention, identification, and reporting of child sexual abuse \\(, as defined in 33 V.S.A. §4912(8)), and sexual violence, and that also offer opportunities for parents, guardians, and other interested persons to receive the same information as required by 16 V.S.A. §563(a); - (f) opportunities that provide access for eligible students to participate in dual enrollment pursuant to 16 V.S.A. § 944, including accepting -credit duly awarded, collecting enrollment data, and providinge support to participating students during the program and as they in accessing the opportunity and otherwise-transitioning to postsecondary enrollment pursuant to 16 V.S.A. §944; - (g) a procedure for providing the names and addresses of publicly funded students enrolled at the approved school to the school's regional career technical education (CTE) center and ability to complying with any other requirement in Title 16 or Rule 2370, et. seq. related to career technical education; - (h) aAn enrollment policy designed to serve children with disabilities; - (i) a concussion management action plan and information that is developed, distributed, and acknowledged by required personnel and includes appropriate training for athletic coaches in the recognizing and managing the risks of concussions and other head injuries in accordance with 16 V.S.A. §1431;